amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Any new tool (for language, or otherwise) faces a challenge to its adoption: it must demonstrate that the cost of learning to use the tool is outweighed by the marginal utility it provides.
 Pen & ink, paper, and the computer each facilitated language production by enabling new modes of communication and, in doing so, provided obvious value.
 In contrast, tools that merely improve existing capabilities are at a comparative disadvantage: they must demonstrate a substantial improvement over the status quo.
 This is the case for Proselint.
 When the use of the tool requires modifying existing workflows, greater utility must be demonstrated to offset the additional cost.

 Because of this need to demonstrate utility, earlier language tools attempted to offer as much help as possible.
 In a sense, they wielded a cudgel, a tool that indiscriminately injures large areas of flesh.
 Each time a language tool flags an issue, it might be an error, but it might instead be a false alarm.
 Let :math:`T` be the number of true errors, and :math:`F` be the number of false alarms (thus making :math:`T+F` the total number of flags raised by the tool).
 The cudgel approach attempts to maximize :math:`T`, finding as many errors as possible, without considering :math:`F`.
 Writers who use those tools would see many genuine errors, even errors that Proselint would not detect.
-However, their emphasis on maxizing :math:`T` is to their detriment because these tools raise so many false alarms that their advice cannot be trusted.
+However, their emphasis on maximizing :math:`T` is to their detriment because these tools raise so many false alarms that their advice cannot be trusted.
 The writer must carefully consider whether to accept or reject each change.

 Proselint aims to be not a cudgel, but a rapier, a tool that pinpoints weak spots and strikes where it will make the most impact.
 With Proselint, we aim for a tool so precise that it becomes possible to unquestioningly adopt its recommendations and still come out ahead with stronger, tighter prose.
 Better to be quiet and authoritative than loud and unreliable.